Homelab Hardware

 - Network: 2.5GbE

-The ACEMAGIC (intel-w-acemagic) has a neat built-in display showing power consumption and temperatures.
-It currently handles storage-heavy workloads.
+The ACEMAGIC (intel-w-acemagic) has a built-in display showing power draw and temperatures.
+It handles the storage-heavy workloads.

 Specs: